sladericewatkins/onecms7/src/legal/index.md

 *You can find these licenses by clicking their respective titles above.*

-Also, by visiting my website, you agree to the [terms of service](/legal/terms-of-service/) and [privacy policy](/legal/privacy-policy/)
+Also, by visiting my website, you agree to my [terms of service](/legal/terms-of-service/) and [privacy policy](/legal/privacy-policy/).